-The LTC4098/LTC4098-1 are high efficiency power management and Li-lon charger solutions designed to make optimal use of the power available from a variety of sources, while minimizing power dissipation and easing thermal budgeting constraints.
+The LTC4098 is a high efficiency power management and Li-Ion charger solution designed to make optimal use of the power available from a variety of sources, while minimizing power dissipation and easing thermal budgeting constraints.
 The innovative PowerPath architecture ensures that the application is powered immediately after external voltage is applied, even with a completely dead battery by prioritizing power to the application over the battery.

-The LTC4098/LTC4098-1 include a Bat-Track monolithic step-down switching regulator for USB, wall adapters and other 5V sources.
+The LTC4098 includes a Bat-Track monolithic step-down switching regulator for USB, wall adapters, and other 5V sources.
 Designed specifically for USB applications, the switching regulator incorporates a precision average input current limit for USB compatibility.
-Because power is conserved, the LTC4098/LTC4098-1 allow the load current on V{OUT} to exceed the current drawn by the USB port, making maximum use of the allowable USB power for battery charging.
+Because power is conserved, the LTC4098 allows the load current on $V{OUT}$ to exceed the current drawn by the USB port, making maximum use of the allowable USB power for battery charging.